grantpaulson6/Color-Clench/README.md

 ![](https://media.giphy.com/media/dY0MyiBnzIHQlYE7JJ/giphy.gif)

-* The game uses straight forward object oriented programming to structure the game logic, with two main classes being tracks and trains.
+* The game uses straight forward object oriented programming to structure the game logic, with two main classes being tracks and trains (for the moving circles).

 * Rendering is achieved by using DOM canvas for painting the objects and the WebAPI’s asynchronous functions such as requestAnimationFrame and setTimeout for real-time animation

-* The app is ideal for mobiel touch-screens as it is Built with responsive CSS using media queries and flex-box
+* The app is ideal for mobile touch-screens as it is Built with responsive CSS using media queries and flex-box